quzhiii/Scholar-Prompt/README.md

 ### 📖 About

 **ScholarPrompt** is a professional prompt engineering tool designed specifically for academic researchers.
-Built on the cutting-edge **Oxford Standard Prompt Framework**, it helps scholars efficiently leverage Large Language Models (LLMs) for literature review, academic writing, data analysis, and more.
+Built on the cutting-edge **Standard Prompt Framework**, it helps scholars efficiently leverage Large Language Models (LLMs) for literature review, academic writing, data analysis, and more.

 ### ✨ Key Highlights